MTawhid7/creative-catalyst-engine/README.md

 The **Creative Catalyst Engine** is an AI-powered, idea-to-image pipeline delivered as a scalable and resilient web service.
 It transforms a simple creative brief into a multi-format fashion intelligence package: a structured trend report (JSON), an art-directed style guide, and a suite of editorial-quality images.

-Built on a robust, modern stack of **FastAPI, ARQ, and Redis**, the engine is fully containerized with Docker for perfect reproducibility and ease of use.
+Built on a robust, modern stack of **FastAPI, ARQ, Redis, and ChromaDB**, the engine is fully containerized with Docker for perfect reproducibility and ease of use.
 It features an intelligent, multi-level caching system, integrated error monitoring with Sentry, and a modular, "divide and conquer" synthesis process to achieve a level of creative coherence that mimics a world-class design studio.

 ---